HemantKArya/waclay/README.md

 - ✅ **Add new features** - Including the new `wit-bindgen-wcl` tool for generating host bindings
 - ✅ **Maintain usability** - Making it a practical tool for plugin development and WASM-based applications
 - ✅ **Stay runtime agnostic** - Preserving the brilliant design that works with Wasmi, Wasmtime, and other backends
-- ✅ **Build community** - Active development and welcoming contributions until Component Model standardization
+- ✅ **Build community** - Welcoming contributions to help maintain and improve the project

 ### 💡 The Brilliant Design